aaronkw/humanbase-docs/docs/seek.rst

 It can suggest a pathway-based stratification of cancer patients based on pathway profiles, which may lead to useful strategies for treating the patient by targeting the Hh pathway.
-By looking across thousands of datasets in SEEK, the co-expression landscape across diverse tissue/disease states can now be comprehensively examined.
+By looking across thousands of datasets in SEEK, the coexpression landscape across diverse tissue/disease states can now be comprehensively examined.

 iii.
 Discover other gene candidates in this pathway
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To answer the third question, look at the row headings to the left of the
 heatmaps.
-These are the genes that are co-expressed with the query genes.
+These are the genes that are coexpressed with the query genes.
 These represent genes that are predicted
 to be associated with Hh.
 SEEK retrieved many currently known members of Hh
 machinery, such as **SMO, HHIP, BOC, and PTCH2**.
 One of the top ranked members that